iam91/formFactory/README.md

 - a class name `ff-input` to the input element
 - a class name `ff-hint` to the element displaying the messages

-just like template showed above.
+just like template shown above.

 #### Class interface